Acupuncture helps regulate digestive function, reduce IBS symptoms, and restore gut-brain balance naturally.

 Most patients benefit from 8-12 sessions, initially scheduled weekly, then tapering to biweekly as symptoms improve.

 Our research database is growing.
-Check back soon for studies on acupuncture for Digestive Disorders & IBS.
+Browse the latest acupuncture studies for Digestive Disorders & IBS.

 Insurance coverage for acupuncture varies.
 Some plans cover acupuncture for musculoskeletal conditions.
 Ask your provider about superbills for out-of-network reimbursement.